TacoJS/tacojs.github.io/pages/speakers.md

 ## Do I need to submit my slides beforehand?
 Nope, but please show up at least 30 minutes before your talk.

+## What resolution is the projector?

+Our project is widescreen, works best at for 1080x1920 resolutions.